Orion in the Dying Time: Plot summary

 They find out that the time warp is too strong to be over ridden and find themselves in the Cretaceous.
 They try to discover what Set's plan is for that era.
 They are eventually captured and Set deals with Anya who with her fellow Creators abandon both the earth and Orion to Set's devilish plans in order to save their skin.
 However, Set plans to send Orion to a time before the Creators became aware of him to murder, them all.
 He almost succeeds but Orion manages to break free of his control and he allows himself to be used by the creators to destroy Sheol the sun of Set's home planet Shaydan.
 This sets of a cataclysm wherein the debris of Shaydan then pelts the earth with meteors which wipe out the dinosaurs leaving only mammals.
 However, Set survives and is hiding on earth in the Neolithic.

 Orion also awakes back in the Neolithic and is intent upon revenge.
 He goes back into the Dark Ages and brings along the army of Subotai, general of Ogotai's Mongolian army.
 He then goes to Set's fortress himself to confront him.
 He succeeds in throwing Set's fortress into chaos.
 However, Set proves too strong for him until he is helped by the Creators coming out of their hiding place.
 Set is then thrown into a time stasis where he is left to roast forever in the flames of hell.

+Reception

+The Publishers Weekly critic Sybil Steinberg said, "Bova's prose flows easily, the action is vividly described, and the story is enjoyable, but much of the plot defies credibility, even for this genre."
+Kirkus Reviews criticized the book, stating, "Brainless and often absurd, and, with lots of gore and monsters and gee-whiz folderol, clearly aimed at the more juvenile section of the audience.
+A disappointment after recent, more thoughtful outings like Cyberbooks and Voyagers III."
+In a negative review, Robert J. Conrad said, "Bova might have kept a tighter grip with a better story.
+His outcome is predictable and key developments telegraphed.
+Unaccountably, he also jolts readers out of his carefully built temporal contexts."